-The set thread-check num-waiters [num] command checks if the number of threads waiting on any pthread object exceeds the specified threshold number
+This option checks if the number of threads waiting on any pthread object exceeds the specified threshold number [num].

-[num].
 The debugger transfers the execution control to the user and prints a warning message when this condition is detected.

-14.11.3.3 Commands to view information on pthread primitives
+14.10.3.3 Commands to view information on pthread primitives